xtremexp/UT4X-Converter/README.TXT

-If not, make sure you have installed latest Java tecknology version at www.java.com and create some "run.bat" batch file with notepad that you will save in the program folder with this commande line:
+If not, make sure you have installed latest Java tecknology version at www.java.com and create some "run.bat" batch file with notepad that you will save in the program folder with this command line:
 "java -jar UT4-Converter-<version>.jar" (will force launching this file associating it as java program)